-\This is just a snapshot of some private and nonprofit TA providers.
-There are likely others located in your state or region.

-- Environmental Protection Network services include a probono capacity building TA program to nonprofits, local, state, and tribal agencies disproportionately impacted by environmental and health issues.
+This is just a snapshot of some private and nonprofit TA providers.
+There are likely others located in your state or region. - Environmental Protection Network services include a pro bono capacity building TA program to nonprofits, local, state, and tribal agencies disproportionately impacted by environmental and health issues.
 Helps navigate EPA grants, regulatory processes, data, and more. - Community Engineering Corps provides pro-bono engineering and technical solutions to communities across the US.
 They match underserved communities with volunteer project teams.

-- Communities Unlimited serves as the southern regional partner of the Rural Community Assistance Partnership (RCAP).
+Non-Profits & Private Firms Some examples include - Communities Unlimited serves as the southern regional partner of the Rural Community Assistance Partnership (RCAP).
 They also offer financing to rural communities and tribal nations to address needed drinking water and wastewater system upgrades. - Quantified Ventures focuses on technical assistance support for innovative natural infrastructure and technology projects.
 They can connect prospective applicants with investors and other stakeholders to supplement financing options.
 They also operate a SRF Watershed Coordinator Initiative to connect watershed and conservation groups with local water utilities to jointly work on projects funded by the SRFs.
+States can establish their own TA programs to support communities to meet requirements in pre-application, application, and project implementation processes.
+These can be funded in part by SRF set-asides.
+Who do state TA program help?